School Attendance Influences Student Success

 Three unexcused absences within four weeks:

-Seven unexcused absences within six months:
+Six unexcused absences within six months:

-• Possible involvement of attendance officer.
+- Possible involvement of district attendance officer.

 Ten unexcused absences within six months:

-• Involvement of attendance officer and/or escalation of truancy case to court, with a possibility of fines between $100 and $500.
+A home visit may be scheduled, and - Involvement of attendance officer and/or escalation of truancy case to court, with a possibility of fines between $100 and $500.

 For more information on student absences, refer to the absence and attendance section in the District’s Student-Parent Handbook.